 4. Internal condoms are not reusable — use a new one every time you have sex.

-It’s totally normal for the internal condom to move around a little bit during sex, but the penis should be completely surrounded by the condom at all times.
-Stop if the penis slips out of the condom into your vagina, or if the outer ring gets pushed into your vagina.
-If your partner didn’t ejaculate (cum) yet, gently remove the condom and put it back in place.
+It’s totally normal for the internal condom to move around a little bit during sex, but the penis/sex toy should be completely surrounded by the condom at all times.
+Stop if the penis/sex toy slips out of the condom into your vagina or anus, or if the outer ring gets pushed into your vagina or anus.
+If there’s no semen (cum), you can gently remove the condom and put it back in place.

 One of the coolest things about the internal condom is you can put it in ahead of time, before foreplay and sex, so you don’t have to interrupt the action when it’s time to get busy.
 Your partner can even get in on the fun and insert the condom for you.